Skip to contentHome

 I'm a product designer.
 I do the research, the interaction design, the visual design, the usability testing, the design systems.
 I like seeing the whole picture because the details make more sense when you do.

-Over the years I've conducted 80+ user interviews, surveyed 1,000+ respondents, and run 20+ discovery workshops across multiple products.
+Across my career I've conducted 80+ user interviews, surveyed 1,000+ respondents, and run 20+ discovery workshops.
 That research turns into research-backed personas, journey maps, user flows, and information architecture, like the synthesis work on LVNDR 715 Voices that turned 18 months of fragmented data into 9 confirmed problem spaces.

 I've run projects from kickoff through delivery for startups and small teams, including building a design system that survived three crises and shipping Sunday Light from workshop to App Store as a solo practitioner.
 I also write production code and use AI workflows, documented in my Sunday AI Workflow case study, to move at a pace that usually takes a larger team.